Visitors are like food to your website, without them your website will starve.

 Opportunity #6 – Get on the news

-Do something for a local charity, donate your work, volunteer for a local non profit organization.
-And try to gently make sure your company get’s credit from an online news outlet.
+Do something for a local charity, donate your work, volunteer for a local non-profit organization, try to break a world record - anything to get people talking.
+And try to gently make sure your company get credit from an online news outlet.

 - Sign up for free.